Nichushkin scores OT winner in return to lineup, Avalanche beat Wild 2-1

 Artturi Lehkonen had a goal 42 seconds into the game for the Avalanche, who made a flurry of deals at the trade deadline.
 New additions Casey Mittelstadt, Brandon Duhaime, Yakov Trenin and Sean Walker were scattered throughout the lineup.

-Devon Toews scored with around 2:30 remaining, but the Wild challenged for offside.
+Devon Toews scored with around 2:30 remaining in third third, but the Wild challenged for offside.
 After a review, the goal was taken off the board.

 Georgiev made 29 saves.
 He also thwarted Mats Zuccarello’s penalty shot with 5:55 remaining.
 Georgiev was sprawled out when Zuccarello sent his shot wide.
 Zuccarello was awarded a penalty shot after Andrew Cogliano sent a stick laying on the ice into the Wild forward.